Introducing Xray: The Comprehensive Amazon Product Research Tool For Sellers

 - Sales – how many sales the product made per month (including a sales graph, which updates daily)

-- Revenue – the annual revenue for the listing
+- Revenue – the monthly revenue for the listing

 - BSR – the numerical value of the product’s Best Seller Rank

 - BSR 30 – a graph reflecting the product’s BSR fluctuations in the course of 30 days